CZ-NIC/knot/doc/configuration.rst

   enough to cover propagation of data from the master server to all slaves.
   The default value is 1 hour.

+Key store name
+  A name of a key store holding private key material for zones which use the policy.
+The default value is *default*.

+Manual key management
+  An option to disable key management for all zones which use the policy.
+The option is disabled by default.

 .. _dnssec-signing:

 Zone signing